Nineta Barbulescu: Romanian Ambassador to Australia, New Zealand, Fiji, Kiribati, Independent State of Samoa, Vanuatu, Solomon Islands, Tuvalu and Nauru (2013–2020)

 Bărbulescu was appointed Ambassador to Australia in mid-2013 by then-President Traian Băsescu.
 Later in April 2015, she became non-resident ambassador to New Zealand.

-In 2016, Romanian exports to Australia increased 86% to US$200 Million.
+In 2016, Romanian exports to Australia increased 86% to USD$200 Million.
 In 2017, Bărbulescu opened the first Romanian Honorary Consulates in Perth, Western Australia, Adelaide, and South Australia.
-In June 2018, a consular bureau was established (of Embassy of Romania) in Melbourne, Victoria, providing for the thousands of those of Romanian origins living in Victoria, Western Australia, South Australia, and Tasmania.
+In June 2018, a consular bureau was established (of the Embassy of Romania) in Melbourne, Victoria, providing for the thousands of those of Romanian origins living in Victoria, Western Australia, South Australia, and Tasmania.
+A great accomplishment was HE's successful lobbying to secure the signing of the contract to build the Australian state-of-the-art icebreaker, made in Romania, before the 2016 Australian federal elections.
+Another notable milestone was the AUD 1 billion investment in Romania by Macquarie Asset Management in 2020 through the acquisition of one of the European Union's largest onshore wind farms, an outcome that followed five years of engagement initiated by H.E.
+Ambassador Bărbulescu in support of the project.

 Bărbulescu is the first Romanian Ambassador appointed to Pacific islands countries (7).
 In July 2018, she presented her credentials in Solomon Islands and Republic of Kiribati, and established bilateral diplomatic relations with Tarawa.

-In January–March 2019, she presented her credentials in Vanuatu, Samoa and Fiji.
-In December 2019, Ambassador Nineta Bărbulescu became Dean of the Diplomatic Corp in Commonwealth of Australia.

-In January 2020, Ambassador Nineta Bărbulescu presented her letter of credence to Teniku Talesi, General Governor of Tuvalu, and in March 2020 she presented her letter of credence to Lionel Aingimea, President of the Republic of Nauru.
+Between January–March 2019, she presented her credentials in Vanuatu, Samoa, and Fiji.
+In December 2019, Ambassador Nineta Bărbulescu became Dean of the Diplomatic Corp in the Commonwealth of Australia.
+In January 2020, Ambassador Nineta Bărbulescu presented her letter of credence to Teniku Talesi, General Governor of Tuvalu, and in March 2020, she presented her letter of credence to Lionel Aingimea, President of the Republic of Nauru.